anoble2020/task-manager/README.md

 # task-manager
-A personal task manager node app
+A personal task manager app built with React.js and Tailwind.css